ThibauldBraet/Whos-your-data/README.md

 making it easy for those interested to come to conclusions of their own.
 Topics of interest include:
 >"How have changes in political power affected the swiss standard of living and
->lifestyle (e.g. crime rates, incomes, education rates, etc.)"
+>lifestyle (e.g. crime rates, incomes, education rates, etc.)?"

 and
 >"How has Swiss federal and cantonal spending changed historically and what